briantyr/auto-deploy/README.md

 **Now on both OS X or Ubuntu (and probably Windows), finish the installation**

     **AS YOUR REGULAR USER**

     cd ~/
     git clone https://github.com/briantyr/auto-deploy.git
     cd auto-deploy
     echo "source /usr/local/bin/virtualenvwrapper.sh" >> ~/.bash_profile
     source ~/.bash_profile

-    **_Now you should have access to new shell functions, such as mvirtualenv, workon, etc.  We're going to create a unique virtualenv using one of the virtualenvwrapper helper funcitons to make a new virtualenv and use our packages in requirement.txt to install to it._** mkvirtualenv -r requirements.txt auto-deploy **(Names your virtualenv auto-deploy in ~/.virtualenv/auto-deploy ... rename as you feel necessary)**
+_**Now you should have access to new shell functions, such as mvirtualenv, workon, etc.  We're going to create a unique virtualenv using one of the virtualenvwrapper helper functions to make a new virtualenv and use our packages in requirement.txt to install to it.**_

+    mkvirtualenv -r requirements.txt auto-deploy

+**(Names your virtualenv auto-deploy in ~/.virtualenv/auto-deploy ... rename as you feel necessary in your mkvirtualenv call)**

-    **At this point, it should drop you into the auto-deploy virtualenv and you should only have the minimum installed packages you require for this program to work.
+**At this point, it should drop you into the auto-deploy virtualenv and you should only have the minimum installed packages you require for this program to work.**

-    **You no longer neee sudo access and can run everything out of the cloend git repo.**
+**You no longer need sudo access and can run everything out of the cloned git repo.**
-    Ensure you're working on the 'auto-deploy' virtualenv: **workon auto-deploy**
+Ensure you're working on the 'auto-deploy' virtualenv:

+    workon auto-deploy

 Type: **pip list** and you should receive onyl a mimimal amount of packages back, including boto, that looks something like below.
-If so, are good to execute the Python code.
+If so, are good to execute the Python code in CreateInstance.py, but you may want to change the keyword arguments athe botttom.

     (auto-deploy) dev:stelli-project btaylor$ pip list
     boto (2.39.0)
     pip (8.0.2)
     setuptools (20.0)
     wheel (0.29.0)
     chmod +x CreateInstance.py
     (modify CreateInstance.py run arguments)
     ./CreateInstance.py

-**#### More to come on installation, newer code, and running later.
+#### **More to come on installation, newer code, and running later.
 Contact me if anything is broken.**

-**In the meantime, feel free to open CreateInstance.py and change the arguments at the bottom to match yuour keypairk
+**In the meantime, feel free to open CreateInstance.py and change the arguments at the bottom to match yuour keypair, security_group, instance_tags, etc.**